-School of Education Status: Published Version: 2.0 2024 Pre-service teachers are advised not to organise an appointment for their Literacy and Numeracy Test for Initial Teacher Education (LANTITE) during scheduled PX dates.
+Pre-service teachers are advised not to organise an appointment for their Literacy and Numeracy Test for Initial Teacher Education (LANTITE) during scheduled PX dates.

-PROFESSIONAL CONDUCT AND DRESS
+PROFESSIONAL CONDUCT

 Pre-service teachers are guests in schools and their behaviour may affect opportunities for future pre-service teachers.
 Pre-service teachers are expected to be punctual, maintain professional communication (oral, written and electronic) with supervising teachers and peers and to demonstrate a capacity to work collaboratively and display attitudes that support professional behaviour.
-Pre-service teachers should dress appropriately for their school/centre context (see below), recognising that expectations differ between contexts.
-Courteous staff room and car park usage, contribution to coffee funds and care with equipment and resources are further examples of sensible and appropriate conduct.
+Courteous staffroom and car park usage, contribution to coffee funds and care with equipment and resources are further examples of sensible and appropriate conduct.
 Inappropriate remarks (verbal and written) regarding children, staff and schools must be avoided under all circumstances.

 Pre-service teachers should strictly avoid giving personal details to children.
 Physical contact with the intention to punish, discipline or restrain children, or contact which could be misinterpreted as of a sexual nature should be strictly avoided.

 Pre-service teachers must ensure that their mobile phone is turned off during planning, teaching and evaluative sessions and all school meetings.